capybara1/AsyncAwaitDemo/README.md

 Since the .NET runtime environment does not enforce a particular model the scheduler must be defined by the application.
-By default the execution is resumed on a thread pool thread, thus taking advantage of parallelism provided by the TPL.
+By default the execution is resumed on a thread pool thread, thus taking advantage of parallelism provided by the TPL while attempting to avoid costs usually associated with individual threads.
 If the application context instead relies on a single threaded model (e.g. WPF, WindowsForms) the behavior changes and the execution is resumed by the scheduler (e.g. Dispatcher) of the specialized context.